pobasi5492/hello-world/.swm/adding-user-flow.wgvoj.sw.md

 ⬜ 17     The above copyright notice and this permission notice shall be included in all ⬜ 18     copies or substantial portions of the Software.
 ⬜ 19
-🟩 20     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR ⬜ 21     IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, ⬜ 22     FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+🟩 20     THE new SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR ⬜ 21     IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, ⬜ 22     FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE ⬜ 23     AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER